Faculty

 Leann K. Wolff

-The major in business offers 5 concentrations: agribusiness, economics, finance, management, and marketing.
+The business major offers seven concentrations: cybersecurity, economics, finance, human resources, management, marketing, and project management.
 Students must take supporting and foundation classes prior to enrolling in upper-division courses (300 and 400 level).
-Permission may be granted by the instructor for students to concurrently take one foundation or supporting class with upper-division courses.
+The instructor may grant permission for students to concurrently take one foundation or supporting class with upper-division courses.

-The minor is not available to students majoring in accounting, business, finance or international business in the Offutt School of Business.
-With permission, students who have discontinued a major from the Offutt School of Business may substitute courses with prefixes of BUS, IBUS, BUSN or ACCT to satisfy the requirements of the minor.
+The minor in business is not available to students majoring in accounting, business, finance, or international business in the Offutt School of Business.
+With permission, students who have discontinued a major from the Offutt School of Business may substitute courses with prefixes of BUS, IBUS, BUSN, or ACCT to satisfy the requirements of the minor.

 Courses